 “I have been angry for the past few days.
 And that’s weird for me because I am not the kind of person who gets angry.
 Anger is the emotion that I know how to deal with the least.
 It makes me feel awkward.”

 That’s how Aamir Khan daughter Ira Khan shared her state of mind in a recent video on Instagram.
 Calling the past few days, when she was struggling with anger issues as her bad days, she first presumed it was due to the recent change in medication prescribed by her psychiatrist.

-She said how she doesn’t used to feel good when people around get angry.
+She said how she doesn’t used feel good when people around her get angry.
 She couldn’t understand how to deal with such people and had always felt like leaving the room.
-But now, as she herself is facing anger issues, she feels very awkward and embarrassed.
+But now, as she is facing anger issues, she feels very awkward and embarrassed.

 However, contrary to what she was thinking earlier, this sudden spurt of anger in her wasn’t due to a change in her medication, as confirmed by her psychiatrist.

 “So I messaged my psychiatrist yesterday saying that I think it’s making me angry.
 And she said that it’s not possible that the medication is making me angry,” she said in the candid video.

 Ira Khan never hesitated to talk about her mental health and opened up about her struggle with depression in October 2020, when she took to Instagram to share her four-year-long fight with depression.